yogeshhegde/processor-sdk-doc/source/linux/Release_Specific/Processor_SDK_Linux_Migration_Guide.rst

    for ov10635 camera
 -  Processor SDK documentation is now created from reStructuredText sources using Sphinx, and hosted on software-dl.ti.com instead of processors wiki
+-  For AM57xx, with the addition of new components in the filesystem, the minimum SD-card size is 8 GB (4 GB SD cards no longer work).
+-  On AM57xx, default environment is now saved to eMMC instead of SD card.
+The setup scripts have been updated to account for this change and it is transparent to the users

 Processor SDK 04.02
 ----------------------